grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
 Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

-6. To prevent the device from potentially tipping over, tilt the display cover so that it is less than 75 degrees open.
+6. To prevent the device from potentially tipping over, tilt the display cover so that it's less than 75 degrees open.

 7. With your hands only touching the frame of the battery and not the cell itself, gently and carefully lift the battery frame away from